nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 #  **Nicolas Murgueitio**

 I am a graduate student with a focus on Developmental Neuroscience working in the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs at The University of North Carolina at Chapel Hill.
-Broadly, I study the immediate and enduring consequeneces of childhood trauma, with a focus on emotional reactivity and aversive learning.
-I am also interested in how peripheral systems support emotional response and regulatory systems.
-This research program is heavily informed by rodent models of trauma rearing.
+I study the immediate and enduring consequeneces of childhood trauma, with a focus on emotional reactivity and aversive learning.
+I am also interested in how peripheral biological systems support emotional reactivity, regulation, and brain development.
+This research program is heavily informed by rodent models of adversity rearing, specifically those focused on traumatic learning environments.

-I use a variety of methodologies and approaches including structural MRI and task-based fMRI, physiology (i.e., HRV, SCR), parent-reported questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.
+I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.

 I am currently leading the following projects: